 Despite its outsized impact on day to day life, it seems the spread of Omicron hasn’t had a long term negative impact on employer demand.
 The number of job listings was down at first, but has returned to its previous level within the past two weeks.
 Listings decreased by 6% in December, and reached their lowest point in the last week of that month.

-On the heels of those drops, we can see more jobs opening in the first two weeks of 2022.
+On the heels of those drops, we analyzed our job data and can see more jobs opening in the first two weeks of 2022.
 In the second week of January, the total weekly active job listings are more than 6.6 million, higher than any day from October to December.

 The Accommodations and Food Service sector posted a solid job listings growth in the first two weeks in January, with listings increasing by 13% (the second-highest increase rate among all sectors).
 One of the reasons is because of the high quit rate.
 According to the latest Bureau of Labor Statistics report, the number of American workers quitting their jobs hit record highs in November, with 4.5 million people walking off the job.
 The accommodation and food services sector took a harder hit, with a quit rate of 6.9%.
 The latest numbers reveal that the so-called Great Resignation still shows no signs of slowing down.